ankschoubey/old-blog/_posts/2021-04-07-time-to-think.md

 If you can think and articulate, you are powerful.
 You can influence people.
 People give you money.
 Ask for your advice.

 Learning happens when you compare and contrast.
-Compare and contrast require time to think.
+Compare and contrast requires time to think.

+Clear thinking also allows you to explain easily.

 Your problems get solved when you think.

-Clear thinking also allows you to explain easily.

 What you don't use you lose.
 So make time to think.